 Gender Neutral Wedding and Elopement Accessories

 Whether you choose to get married in a dress or a suit, a jumpsuit, a combination of all of the above, or just in your regular hiking gear; accessories can bring an extra little magic to the day.
-They can be subtle ways of bringing your own identity to the clothes you wear, particularly great for couples that want to dress in a more traditional way, but still want to make the outfits their own.
+They can be subtle ways of bringing your own identity to the clothes you wear, particularly great for couples that want to dress more traditionally, but still want to make the outfits their own.

-There are a huge number of queer owned shops on Etsy, and it’s great to be able to support independent creators, what ever you are looking for someone is probably making it, or can personalise it for you.
-Here are a few of my favourites that I think would be great to add an extra touch to any elopement:
+There are a huge number of queer-owned shops on Etsy, and it’s great to be able to support independent creators, whatever you are looking for someone is probably making it, or can personalise it for you.
+Here are a few of my favorites that I think would be great to add an extra touch to any elopement:

 Jewellery